Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Discussion

-\emph{ Discussion.}---In Eqs.~\eqref{eq:EPasCorrPlusNAFE} and \eqref{eq:MainResult}, we exactly quantify dissipation in finite-time transformations of open quantum systems, and identify new relationships among dissipation, correlation, and distinction.
-When a system begins in any state other than the minimally dissipative initial state, the extra dissipation is exactly the contraction of the quantum relative entropy between them over the duration of the control protocol---the loss of distinguishability.
+In Eqs.~\eqref{eq:EPasCorrPlusNAFE} and \eqref{eq:MainResult}, we exactly quantify dissipation in finite-time transformations of open quantum systems, and identify new relationships among dissipation, correlation, and distinction.
+When a system begins in any state other than the minimally dissipative initial state, the extra dissipation is exactly the contraction of the quantum relative entropy between them over the duration of the control protocol---their loss of distinguishability.

 This has immediate consequences for thermally efficient quantum information processing.
 Crucially, a quantum control protocol cannot generally be made thermodynamically optimal for all possible input states, creating unavoidable dissipation beyond Landauer's in quantum state preparation.
 Meanwhile, it imposes extra thermodynamic cost to modular computing architectures, where one wishes to optimize the thermal efficiency of certain quantum operations without pre-knowledge of how they will fit within a composite quantum protocol.

-Further implications of our results may be noted.
-Appendix \ref{sec:NonselectiveMeas} shows how our results quantify dissipation associated with non-selective measurement.
-Appendix \ref{sec:NESS} suggests their use to analyze dissipation in relaxation to nonequilibrium steady states.
-Our results also complement related but distinct results on the initial-state dependence of free energy gain~\cite{Kolc17b}.
-Appendix \ref{sec:RelatedOptimization} unifies these results, providing a more general theory of state-dependence in energetic computation.
-From a broader perspective, these lessons extend our understanding of effective irreversibility in quantum mechanics, despite its global unitarity.
+Our results are relevant for both quantum and classical finite-time thermodynamics.
+In the quantum regime, we have shown that the loss of coherence on the minimally dissipative eigenbasis directly contributes to dissipation.
+Appendix \ref{sec:NonselectiveMeas} further considers decoherence, and shows how our results quantify dissipation associated with non-selective measurement.
+Other applications of our finite-time equalities for nonequilibrium thermodynamics remain to be explored.
+For example, App.~\ref{sec:NESS} suggests that our results may be leveraged to analyze dissipation in relaxation to nonequilibrium steady states.

+Our general framework has allowed the investigation of entropy production's dependence on initial conditions, even beyond the domain of the Second Law's applicability.
+The role of system--environment correlation and nonequilibrium baths was highlighted in Eq.~\eqref{eq:EPasCorrPlusNAFE}.
+The initial properties of the system itself were then shown to have many important consequences, through the implications of Eq.~\eqref{eq:MainResult}.
+From a broad philosophical perspective, these lessons extend our understanding of effective irreversibility in quantum mechanics, despite its global unitarity.
+More specifically, we have found how energetic resources are taxed for coherence, correlations, and misaligned expectations.